 - It is needed to have your Azure dashboard template or JSON file.

-Once you are ready with all the prerequisites, you can run the below command to create your Azure dashboard.
+Once you have all the prerequisites, you can run the below command to create your Azure dashboard.

 Read: Azure Dashboard Examples